PyEllips/pyElli/paper/paper.md

 # Acknowledgements

-- Steven J. Byrnes
-- Olivier Castany and Céline Molinaro
-- Mikhail Polyanskiy

-- Forschergruppe
+M.J.M. acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), grant No. 398143140 (FOR 2824).

+We thank Olivier Castany and Céline Molinaro for their implementation of the Berreman formalism, Steven J. Byrnes for his 2x2 transfer-matrix-method and Mikhail Polyanskiy for curating the refractiveindex.info database.

 # References